Henchel-Santillan/LunaSys/Docs/DCMI_Summary.md

 <p align="center"><b>Figure 3: Structure of 32-bit word [1]</b></p>

 Once the 32-bit word is made, a DMA (direct memory access) request is generated.
-The DCMI is connected to the AHB matrix via AHB2 peripherals, and is accessed by the DMA controller to transfer data to the appropriate memory destination (either to internal SRAMs or to external memory via flexible memory controller, or FMC).
+The DCMI is connected to the AHB matrix via AHB2 peripherals, and is accessed by the DMA controller to transfer data to the appropriate memory destination (either to internal SRAMs, or to external memory via flexible memory controller (FMC) or SPI).

 <br />

 ## DCMI Data Synchronization

-The data synchronization method implemented in Luna is the __hardware__ or __external__ synchronization method.
+The data synchronization method implemented in LunaSys is the __hardware__ or __external__ synchronization method.
 The `DCMI_PIXCLK` captured edge is configured to be the rising edge (by convention) and both `DCMI_VSYNC` and `DCMI_HSYNC` are programmed active level.

-In this project, the active level is active high for both LINE VALID (HSYNC) and FRAME VALID (VSYNC).
-This means that data at the sampling points (rising edges of the clock signal) are considered invalid ("blank" frames, either vertical or horizontal blanking) when HSYNC or VSYNC are high.
+In this project, the active level is active low for LINE VALID (HSYNC) and active high for FRAME VALID (VSYNC).
+This means that data at the sampling points (rising edges of the clock signal) are considered invalid ("blank" frames, either vertical or horizontal blanking) when HSYNC is low and when VSYNC is high.

 See Figure 4 for reference.